logicly-au/pmhc-mds-user-documentation/doc/faqs/system/additional-data.rst

-The PMHC MDS is designed to monitor and evaluate regional service delivery against key mental health performance indicators and can not capture and record additional data outside the :ref:`data-model`.
+The PMHC MDS is designed to monitor and evaluate regional service delivery against key mental health performance indicators and can not capture and record additional data outside the `Data model <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#data-model>`_.

 The PMHC MDS does not confine PHNs to the data specified.
 Rather, it sets the minimum and common ground for what data are to be collected and reported for